 Expressions passed to this function must have the following data types:

-You can also pass arguments with data types that can be converted to the above types using the implicit data type conversion rules that apply to UDFs.
+For the num_months argument, you can also pass values with data types that can be converted to INTEGER using the implicit data type conversion rules that apply to UDFs.
+Implicit type conversion is not supported for the date_timestamp_value argument.